Bayselonarrend/OpenIntegrations/docs/en/md/Start/Build-from-source.md

 The project repository has two main branches - `main` and `stable`.
 The `main` branch contains the main, current development of the project.
 This means it may contain both current fixes and improvements, as well as various unfinished changes or features in development.
 The `stable` branch, in turn, always contains the current codebase of the latest published release and is updated only with the release of the next stable version of the package.

+Built external component binaries (ZIP archives and `Template.addin` layouts) are stored separately — on the orphan branch [`addins`](https://github.com/Bayselonarrend/OpenIntegrations/tree/addins), not on `main`/`stable`.
+After cloning `main`, pull them with `src/addins/sync-addins.bat` (Windows) or `src/addins/sync-addins.sh` (Linux/macOS).
+For `stable`, binaries from `addins` may not match — build components from `src/addins` at that branch’s commit or use archives from the release.
+See [About external components](/docs/Start/Component-requirements#repository-storage) for details.

 Depending on the tasks at hand, you can use code from one of these branches during the build process:

 ```bash